geotmz/SQL-Project-Data-Job-Analysis/README.md

 | Tableau  | 3745         |
 | Power BI | 2609         |

 *Table of the demand for the top 5 skills in data analyst job postings*

  ### 4. Skills Based on Salary
- Exploring the average salaries associated with different skills revealed which skills are the highest paying.
+ Exploring the average salaries associated with different skills, revealed which skills are the highest paying.
 ```sql
 SELECT skills_dim.skills AS skill,
     ROUND(AVG(job_postings_fact.salary_year_avg), 2) AS avg_salary